Burnsedia/burnsedia.github.io/design-docs/active/fix-broken-stats/sdd.md

 ## Context

-The "Building in public" stats section has two problems: 1) The stat values aren't credible ("Client projects shipped: 100%", "Public repos maintained: 95+") and invite skepticism.
-2) There are 6 empty article wrappers visible in the DOM that contain no content — likely placeholder cards that were never filled in.
+The "Building in public" stats section has two issues: 1) Some stat values are ambiguous ("Client projects shipped: 100%" — 100% of what?) which undermines the transparency that "building in public" promises.
+2) There are 6 empty article wrappers in the DOM that were likely placeholder cards never filled in.

 ## Goal

-Replace unconvincing stats with real, verifiable metrics and remove empty/broken elements.
+Replace ambiguous stats with specific, verifiable milestones that link to public proof points (GitHub repos, blog posts, subscriber counts).
+Remove empty DOM elements.

 ## Non-Goals